Royal Lao Armed Forces: Foreign assistance

-of four Laotian officer student candidates (Aspirants) went to the French-run Khmer Military Academy (École Militaire Khmère) in Phnom Penh, Cambodia to attend a officer course.
+of four Laotian officer student candidates (Aspirants) went to the French-run Khmer Military Academy (École Militaire Khmère) in Phnom Penh, Cambodia to attend the three-year officer course.
 A number of Laotian candidate officers and senior officers were also sent to France, and later the United States, to receive basic officer and advanced staff training in their respective Military Academies and Staff Colleges.
 In October 1958, 39 training slots for Laotian officers and non-commissioned officers (NCOs) were reserved for courses to be held the following year at Fort Benning, Georgia.
-At least ten Laotian Aspirants were sent to the prestigious Saint Cyr Military Academy (École spéciale militaire de Saint-Cyr) in France, whilst senior officers attended staff courses at both the French Army Staff School (École d'État-Major) and the School of Advanced Military Studies (Centre des hautes études militaires – CHEM) in Paris; other Laotian officers received their staff training at the United States Army Command and General Staff College in Fort Leavenworth, Kansas.
+In 1953, at least 17 Laotian Aspirants were sent to the prestigious Saint Cyr Military Academy (École spéciale militaire de Saint-Cyr) in France, whilst senior officers attended staff courses at both the French Army Staff School (École d'État-Major) and the School of Advanced Military Studies (Centre des hautes études militaires – CHEM) in Paris; other Laotian officers received their staff training at the United States Army Command and General Staff College in Fort Leavenworth, Kansas.

-Paratrooper and 'Commando' units were sent overseas to receive advanced airborne and reconnaissance training, with Laotian pupils attending the Scout Ranger course at Fort William McKinley in Manila, the Philippines, manned by Philippine Army instructors; others attended Para-commando courses manned by Indonesian Army instructors at their airborne training centre located at Batujajar, near Bandung, Indonesia.
-As early as September 1959, the Royal Thai Army (RTA) began providing instruction to 1,400 Laotian recruits in guerrilla and counter-insurgency warfare at Camp Erawan in Lopburi Province, Thailand under a secret military training program codenamed Project Erawan, followed in April 1961 by the establishiment of a second training camp for Laotian students in northeast Thailand under Project Ekarad, which had morphed itself from the earlier Project Erawan.
-Further airborne and Ranger training was provided by the Royal Thai Special Forces (RTSF) at their Special Warfare Centre and Recondo School co-located at Fort Narai in Lopburi Province, Thailand, while Guerrilla and 'Commando' techniques were taught by the Royal Thai Police (RTP) Police Aerial Reinforcement Unit (PARU) at their Phitsanulok and Hua Hin training camps.
+Paratrooper and Commando units were sent overseas to receive advanced airborne and reconnaissance training, with Laotian pupils attending the Scout Ranger course at Fort William McKinley in Manila, the Philippines, manned by Philippine Army instructors; others attended Para-commando courses manned by Indonesian Army instructors at their airborne training centre located at Batujajar, near Bandung, Indonesia.
+As early as September 1959, the Royal Thai Army (RTA) began providing instruction to 1,400 Laotian recruits in guerrilla and counter-insurgency warfare at Camp Erawan in Lopburi Province, Thailand under a secret military training program codenamed Project Erawan, followed in April 1961 by the establishment of a second training camp for Laotian students in northeast Thailand under Project Ekarad, which had morphed itself from the earlier Project Erawan.
+Further airborne and Ranger training was provided by the Royal Thai Special Forces (RTSF) at their Special Warfare Centre and Recondo School co-located at Fort Narai in Lopburi Province, Thailand, while Guerrilla and Commando techniques were taught by the Royal Thai Police (RTP) Police Aerial Reinforcement Unit (PARU) at their Phitsanulok and Hua Hin training camps.
 In late 1969, 76 RLA students were dispatched to the RTA Artillery Center at Kokethiem in Thailand for training in V-100 armoured car tactics and maintenance under the auspices of a U.S. Army mobile training team, whilst 25 Laotian officers and NCOs were sent to the U.S. Army Armor School at Fort Knox, Kentucky to attend the Armor Basic Officer Leaders Course and the Cavalry Leader Course.
 That same year, a number of Laotian students attended both the Parachute course at the U.S. Army Airborne School at Fort Benning, Georgia, and the U.S. Special Forces (USSF) course at Fort Bragg, North Carolina.
 In 1971, three RLA officers were sent to Australia to attend Jungle warfare, weapons, and Commando courses manned by Australian Army instructors from the 1st Commando Regiment.